 Kiryu brocade Kiryu ori

-Later in the Edo Period, Kiryu Ori began gaining momentum as an industry.
-The founding of Nihon Orimono Corporation in 1887 triggered successful steady industrialization, allowing Kiryu Ori to establish a dominant place in Japan’s weaving industry.
-In 1977, Kiryu Ori was recognized as a traditional craft.
+Later in the Edo period (1603-1868), Kiryu brocade began gaining momentum as an industry.
+The founding of Nihon Orimono Corporation in 1887 led to successful industrialization, allowing this craft to establish a dominant place in Japan’s weaving industry.
+In 1977, Kiryu ori was recognized as a traditional craft.

 General Production Process

 - 1. Thread making Raw silk threads will be prepared for weaving.
 The types of silk threads will vary based on whether they are used for warp (parallel) or weft (perpendicular) threads.